 Squirting over the years has gone from a taboo topic to a sought after bedroom experience for some people.
-A big reason many people used to feel more ashamed or less excited about the idea of squirting when they orgasm is because squirting (also called “female ejaculation,” though not everyone with a vulva identifies as female) just hasn’t been covered in the way ejaculation for people with a penis has.
+A big reason many people used to feel more ashamed or less excited about the idea of squirting when they orgasm is because squirting (also sometimes called “female ejaculation,” though not everyone with a vulva identifies as female) just hasn’t been discussed and understood in the way ejaculation for people with a penis has.

 What is squirting?

-Dr. Michael Ingber, a physician who has done research on the subject of squirting and is board-certified in urology and female pelvic medicine and reconstructive surgery, tells SheKnows that squirting is simply when the ejaculation fluid comes from the urethra.
+Dr. Michael Ingber, a physician who has done research on the subject of squirting and is board-certified in urology and female pelvic medicine and reconstructive surgery, tells SheKnows that squirting is simply when the person’s ejaculation fluid comes from the urethra.

 Similar to penises, vulvas have “a bit of tissue at the junction of the urethra similar to the prostate, which is near the bladder,” he says.
 This tissue can “squirt” fluid into the urethra during sex or orgasm.
 The fluid produced, according to recent research out of Japan in 2022, is a combination of “urine, but may also contain fluid from Skene’s glands (female prostate).”

 While some people with vulvas expel fluid at the time of orgasm, there is also a condition known as “coital incontinence,” which is different.
 Coital incontinence is when there’s a large explosion of urine at orgasm, Ingber explains.
-This is typically something people have medically repaired.
+This is typically something people seek medical assistance with.

 What fluids are involved?

-When someone with a vulva squirts during orgasm, there is prostatic-specific antigen in the fluid.
+When someone with a vulva squirts during orgasm, there is prostatic-specific antigen (PSA) in the fluid.
 PSA is also “the protein produced in men’s prostate gland,” Ingber says.